AEW Dark spoilers: Full results of tonight's online show (spoilers) - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-The following matches were taped January 1 in Jacksonville, Florida at Daily’s Place for tonight’s AEW Dark online series.
+The following matches were taped January 8 in Southaven, Mississippi at Landers Center for tonight’s AEW Dark online series.

--Christopher Daniels, Frankie Kazarian, and Scorpio Sky beat Kip Sabian, Jack Evans, and Angelico.

-Powell’s POV: Chuck Taylor is this week’s guest color commentator for the show.
+Powell’s POV: Dave Brown is this week’s guest color commentator for the show.
 AEW Dark airs Tuesday nights at 6CT/7ET on the AEW Youtube Page.
 We are looking for reports from future AEW Dark tapings.
 If you attend a show, you are encouraged to send a report or even basic results to dotnetjason@gmail.com

 The new edition of the Pro Wrestling Boom Podcast with Jason Powell features Aron Stevens discussing his intent with his comedic NWA character, why the NWA brought him back to pro wrestling, why he asked for his WWE release despite the popularity of his Damien Sandow persona, his stay in Impact Wrestling, his acting career, and much more (45:34)...